birdortyedi/birdortyedi.github.io/_pages/about.md

 ---
 ![][me]

-**Looking for the opportunities for Research Internship or Visiting Researcher positions.**
+**Looking for the opportunities for Post-Doc or Visiting Researcher positions.**

 ### About Me